denalddemirxhiu/Colorify/index.md

 There has been no budget update since I have not ordered any new parts.
 The project budget can be viewed [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/Colorify%20Budget.xlsx)

 ### Project Schedule Update
 As of today we are one week behind on schedule since the PCB was not soldered.
 The updated design PCB will be soldered by Friday November 9th and be ready by next week.
-Next week is the PCB soldering Milestone therefore there should be a Project Report update next week.
+Next week is the Power Up Milestone, therefore there should be a Project Report update and the Raspberry Pi should be reading data from my sensor.
 The project schedule can be viewed [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/Capstone%20Gantt%20Schedule.mpp)

 ## October 23rd, 2018